 Commonly used ingredients include raisins, crushed nuts, spices such as cinnamon and clove, and sesame seeds.
 However, recipes can vary widely.
 As it is a fasting pie, it never includes butter, eggs, or other animal products, making it vegan.

-Regardless of differences between the pies, they are all made with either 7 or 9 ingredients.
+Regardless of differences between the pies, they are all made with either seven or nine ingredients.
 Both numbers have been considered sacred and powerful since ancient times.
 They also have religious significance.

 Icon of St. Fanourios found in 1500

-The tradition began in Rhodes, where an icon of St. Fanourios was found in 1500, and later spread all around Greece.
+The tradition began on Rhodes, where an icon of St. Fanourios was found in 1500 and later spread throughout Greece.

-There is no literature available in the church prior to discovering his little church in Rhodes so not much is known about St. Fanourios’s life other than the images of his martyrdom on his icon.
+There was no literature available in the church prior to discovering his little church on Rhodes so not much is known about St. Fanourios’ life other than the images of his martyrdom on his icon.

-The only literary evidence that supports a historical date, relating to this saint, is documented in the book Lives of the Saints, which testifies that the icon in Rhodes was discovered, around 1500 AD.
-Some sources support the opinion that the icon was discovered in Cyprus and not in Rhodes.
+The only literary evidence that supports a historical date, relating to this saint, is documented in the book Lives of the Saints, which testifies that the icon on Rhodes was discovered around 1500 AD.
+Some sources support the opinion that the icon was discovered in Cyprus and not on Rhodes.

 A 2008 research paper on folklore suggests that there are two manuscripts.
 The first is the mention of a miracle included in the Cod.
 Vat.
 Gr.
-1190 (dating from 1452 and written in Crete) and was published in the Acta Sanctorum.
-The second manuscript originates from Heraklion, dating from 1600-1640.
-Both of these manuscripts describe a miracle that took place in Rhodes which caused the saint’s fame to spread from Rhodes to Crete.
+1190 from 1452, which was written on Crete.
+It was published in the Acta Sanctorum.
+The second manuscript originates from Heraklion, dating from 1600 to 1640.
+Both of these manuscripts describe a miracle that took place on Rhodes which caused the saint’s fame to spread from Rhodes to Crete.